 Here at Triple Creek Kennels, we only support ethical breeding.
 An ethical breeder does not breed to make income, they breed to advance only the healthiest Labrador Retrievers to the happiest homes.

 With that being said, our litters are only sold on limited registration.
-We allow our buyers to request a change to full registration once all health clearances and terms of our contract are completed at 2 years of age.
+We allow select buyers to request a change to full registration once all health clearances and terms of our contract are completed at 2 years of age.
 This ensures that our lines stay protected and do not end up in the hands of irresponsible breeders.

 What health CLEARANCES do your dogs have?